Russian Empire: Military

-Most of the enlisted soldiers and sailors were peasant conscripts, though by the late 19th century Imperial Navy preferred to draft members of the urban working class to fill its more technical roles.
+Most of the enlisted soldiers and sailors were peasant conscripts, though by the late 19th century the Imperial Navy preferred to draft members of the urban working class to fill its more technical roles.
 Both the army and navy had a shortage of non-commissioned officers, who were promoted from the enlisted ranks and tended to leave the military at the end of their mandatory service.
 Except for a few special units, almost no one voluntarily joined the military without the intention of becoming an officer.
 After the post-Crimean War reforms, there were three main commissioning sources of army officers: the Page Corps, the cadet corps, and the junker or military schools.
 The cadet corps, among which the Page Corps was considered the most elite, provided a military boarding school education to the sons of the high nobility as teenagers.
 The junker schools provided the largest number of officers, and had a two-year education program for older enlisted soldiers that served for at least one year, and these were most often either lesser nobility or commoners.
 The majority of army officers were nobles, though this changed by the end of the 19th century, with non-nobles being almost half of the officer corps in the 1890s.
 The source of naval officers was the Naval Cadet Corps.
 The majority of naval officers were also from the nobility, and many of them were descended from Baltic German or Swedish families with a history of naval service.

 The Russian military budget declined in the late 19th century as the government prioritized spending for civilian purposes, paying interest on foreign loans, and building railways.
 Russia maintained a large peacetime standing army of over one million troops in the decades after the Napoleonic Wars, and at the outbreak of World War I it was the largest in Europe.
 During the war the Russian Army was unable to match the German Army in tactical and operational proficiency, but its performance against the Austro-Hungarian Army and the Ottoman Army was credible.
 The Russo-Japanese War took Russia from having the third largest navy in the world to the sixth largest.
-A reconstruction program approved by the State Duma in 1912, but it was not completed before World War I. Russia's Baltic Fleet stayed on the defensive against the German High Seas Fleet, but its Black Sea Fleet had success in raiding Ottoman merchant shipping and threatened the ability of the Ottoman Empire to continue the war.
+A reconstruction program was approved by the State Duma in 1912, but it was not completed before World War I. Russia's Baltic Fleet stayed on the defensive against the German High Seas Fleet, but its Black Sea Fleet had success in raiding Ottoman merchant shipping and threatened the ability of the Ottoman Empire to continue the war.